In all aspects of school life

 We teach writing through the Talk for Writing strategy.
 Talk for Writing is based on the principles of how children learn.
 It is powerful because it enables children to imitate the language they need for a particular topic or genre orally before reading and analysing it and then writing their own version This approach ensures that children become confident and independent writers who develop ideas and a strong and growing vocabulary.

-We encourage children to collect exciting vocabulary in School and at home and record it in their Magpie Books or reading records.
+We encourage children to collect exciting vocabulary in School and at home.

-Spelling is taught through a range of strategies, building on phonic knowledge using a scheme that was written specifically for our pupils..
+Spelling is taught through a range of strategies, building on phonic knowledge using a scheme that was written specifically for our pupils, as well as Spelling Shed, an online programme.

 Handwriting is considered and integral part of writing, and specific letter formations and joins are taught explicitly.